Guatemala Was Beautiful In A Brutal Kind Of Way

 Rooftop restaurants.

-But underneath all of that, there’s this constant energy moving through the city.
+But beneath all of that, there’s a constant sense of movement.

 It doesn’t matter how athletic you think you are.

-The volcanic gravel makes every step slightly unstable.
+Loose volcanic gravel makes every step feel uncertain.

 Watching Volcán de Fuego Erupt At Night Felt Unreal